Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-There are a number of ways to fix your colors to make your photos pop.
+There are several ways to fix your colors to make your photos pop.
 One of the easiest things to do is to correct your White Balance.
-There are numerous White Balance targets that you can use when you're shooting.
-Simply hold it up in the same light you're going to use to photograph your subject When you get back to your post processing environment, such as Lightroom, use the White Balance eyedropper to select the target and set your White Balance for the photos.
+There are numerous White Balance targets that you can use when you’re shooting.
+Hold it up in the same light you’re going to use to photograph your subject When you get back to your post-processing environment, such as Lightroom, use the White Balance eyedropper to select the target and set your White Balance for the photos.

-If you want to have greater color accuracy, use something like the X-Rite ColorChecker Passport.
+If you want to have greater color accuracy, use something like the Calibrite ColorChecker Passport Photo 2.

 In a pinch, click something that looks like it ought to be color neutral.
-It may not be completely accurate, but it will get you in the neighborhood.
-For the image below, I clicked one of the white bricks behind Elena.
+It may not be accurate, but it will get you in the neighborhood.
+I clicked one of the white bricks behind Elena for the image below.

 3: Boost Your Contrast and Color